rust-lang/rust/src/doc/unstable-book/src/library-features/splice.md

 ------------------------

-The `splice()` method on `Vec` and `String` allows you to replace a range of values in a vector or string with another range of values, and returns the replaced values.
+The `splice()` method on `String` allows you to replace a range of values in a string with another range of values, and returns the replaced values.

 A simple example: